vimcasts/vimcasts.org/source/blog/the-fugitive-series.md

 ### 5) [Exploring the history of a git repository][5]

 The `Glog` command is a surprising one.
 The default `Glog` behaviour is quite different from the `git log` command that it wraps.
 Whereas `git log` shows a list of commit messages for the entire project, `Glog` loads all previous revisions of the current file into the quickfix list.
-This makes it extremely easy to review the history of a file, especially when used with an [unimpaired fugitive][uf].
+This makes it extremely easy to review the history of a file.
 Learn more in [part five][5].

 ### Thanks to my sponsors